 - The names of any traveling companions, regardless of relation

-If any alterations occur during the trip, or any “unplanned contact” with foreign nationals, these must be reported within five days of return.
+If any alterations occur during the trip, or there is any “unplanned contact” with foreign nationals, these must be reported within five days of return.

 Obviously, the strictness of SecEA’s new standards exacts a significantly larger report-handling load from both individuals and contractors.
 For this reason, the Nuclear Regulatory Commission (NRC) requested a year-long extension from the ODNI before compliance went into effect.

 This year, when advised by personnel that the new requirements were “too burdensome,” the NRC frankly replied, “we agree.”
-It went on to add, “We may have some methods to now address the issue.”
+It added, “We may have some methods to now address the issue.”